Call or Message 0432881220 to Book an Acupuncture Session

 Women who have been diagnosed with infertility are generally very anxious to hope getting success quickly.
 It should be noted that it takes a process for the egg to mature and develop, ovulate, fertilise, and until the fertilised egg is successfully and firmly rooted in the endometrium.

-Generally speaking, women who want to successfully conceive a healthy child but have infertility problems need close attention and treatment for at least three menstrual cycles.
+Generally speaking, women who wish to successfully conceive a healthy child but experience infertility issues require close attention and treatment for at least three menstrual cycles.
+The evidence indicates that longer treatment durations (≥3 months) and higher session numbers (≥20 acupuncture sessions) yield superior reproductive outcomes [1].
 Haste makes waste.

 A couple treated together could be more helpful

-That is easy to be understood.
 The eggs come from the wife, and the husband provides the sperm.
-If both the sperms and egg are of good quality, the quality of the fertilised egg and embryo is "strong", the success rate is higher, and the newborn are healthy.
+When both sperm and egg are of good quality, the resulting fertilized egg and embryo are more likely to be viable, leading to higher success rates and healthier newborns.

 Suggestion for lifestyle